-Our approach to value for money work
+Our approach to Value for Money

 We are required to form a conclusion as to whether the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-The NAO issues guidance to auditors that underpins the work we are required to carry out, and sets out the criterion and sub-criteria that we are required to consider.
+The NAO issues guidance to auditors that underpins the work we are required to carry out, and sets out the overall criterion and sub-criteria that we are required to consider.